Terahertz-driven parametric excitation of Raman-active phonons in LaAlO$_{3}$

-In conclusion, we have presented evidences for occurrence of phononic parametric driving of a Raman active mode through the coupling of an intense terahertz pulses with acoustic waves.
-The resulting form of acoustic-optical interaction can explain a physical scenario in which the Raman mode is coherently excited and it is accompanied by the creation of dynamical components at subharmonic frequencies.
-Specifically, the ability to induce oscillating modes at lower frequencies of the Raman mode is a defining characteristic of the observed phenomenon.
-The implications of our findings are generally vast, ranging from energy harvesting technologies to the development of new sensors and communication devices.
-At a fundamental level, our findings pave the way for new advancements in the field of parametric-driven phononics.
+In conclusion, we have presented evidence for the occurrence of phononic parametric driving of a Raman-active mode through the coupling of intense terahertz pulses with acoustic waves.
+The resulting form of acoustic-optical interaction can explain a physical scenario in which the Raman mode is coherently excited and accompanied by the creation of dynamical components at subharmonic frequencies.
+Specifically, the ability to induce oscillating modes at frequencies lower than that of the Raman mode is a defining characteristic of the observed phenomenon.
+It is worth noticing that in the present work, we focused on the description of the origin of the subharmonic feature.
+The physical origin of long lifetime and non-monotonous decay of the THz-driven response will be the topic of a future study, focused on strain-assisted long living states, as recently suggested by \cite{li2025understanding}.
+The implications of our findings are generally vast and carry broad significance for the ultrafast, condensed-matter, and materials-science communities, stimulating further exploration of THz-driven control strategies for phonon-based functionalities.
+We would like to emphasise that LaAlO$_3$, being a widely used substrate and an essential building block for oxide heterostructures, offers a natural platform to exploit the mechanism introduced here in a nonlocal fashion.
+In particular, the parametrically excited phonon mode could be coupled to other quasiparticle excitations in an overlying film or at an interface, enabling THz control pathways that are not accessible through conventional driving schemes.

-{\bf{ Data availability}}\\ The data that support the findings of this study are available from the corresponding authors on request.

-{\bf{ Code availability}}\\ The code that supports the findings of the study is available from the corresponding authors on request.

-{\bf{ Acknowledgements}}\\ M.B., V.U., and S.B. acknowledge support from the Knut and Alice Wallenberg Foundation (Grant No. 2019.0068).
+{\bf{Acknowledgements}}\\ M.B., V.U., and S.B. acknowledge support from the Knut and Alice Wallenberg Foundation (Grant No. 2019.0068).
+MB acknowledges support from the Swiss National Science Foundation (Ambizione project, PZ00P2 216089).
 M.Cu. acknowledges support from the EU\textquotesingle s Horizon 2020 research and innovation program under Grant Agreement No. 964398 (SUPERGATE) and from PNRR MUR project PE0000023-NQSTI.
 F.F. and F.G. acknowledge support by the Italian Ministry of University and Research (MIUR), under grant PON 2020JZ5N9M.
 A.X.G. and A.M.D. acknowledge support from the DOE, Office of Science, Office of Basic Energy Sciences, Materials Sciences, and Engineering Division under Award No. DE-SC0024132.
 We thank M. Kareev and J. Chakhalian for providing the LAO samples.
 We gratefully acknowledge discussions with J. Johnson, M. Trigo, G. Orenstein, G. Khalsa and S.L.
-Jhonson.
+Johnson.